danmanners/personal-website/content/posts/2020-homelab.md

 ## Configuring Generic Cloud Images

-Since there didn't appear to be anything like it, and I figured it'd be a good learning experience, I [built a puppet module to control Proxmox](https://github.com/danmanners/proxmox_api).
-While this is still very much a work-in-progress, it allows two major functions to be automated that can otherwise be pretty annoying:
+Since there did not appear to be anything like it, and I figured it would be a good learning experience, I [built a puppet module to control Proxmox](https://github.com/danmanners/proxmox_api).
+While this is still very much a work-in-progress, it allows two major functions to be automated that can otherwise be annoying:

 1. Simply creates VM Templates based on Generic Cloud Images (tested with Ubuntu and CentOS)
 2. Simply clone template VM's and assign the correct values for hardware specifications and network settings using Cloud-Init.

 ## What now?

-There's still a lot to do, and I'm sure that good chunks of the above can be automated.
+There is still a lot to do, and I am sure that good chunks of the above can be automated.
 The goals of this project are really to better understand and learn Puppet Bolt while also providing the community a better place to start learning.